Universe

 #header-slide()[Examples for content]

-Headings created with this slide type will be displayed in the outline slide.
+Headings created with this type of slide will be displayed in the outline slide.
 To include additional headings in the outline slide, they must be registered manually using:

 #toolbox.register-section(head)